-This result does not alter the Commission view that in many respects the financial transactions and other operations of a political committee are subject to and governed by state law.
-For example, the Commission has long held and recently reaffirmed that personal liability of a Federal candidate on a bank loan, or other debt incurred for campaign purposes, is governed by state law and not by the Act.
+By the same token, the Commission has always recognized that in many respects the financial transactions and other operations of a political committee are subject to and governed by state law.
+For example, the Commission has long held and recently reaffirmed that personal liability of a Federal candidate on a bank loan, or other debt incurred for campaign purposes, is governed by state law and not the Act.
 Advisory Opinion 1995-7, citing Advisory Opinion 1989-2.
 Similarly, the Commission has held more generally that the determination of liability for any debt or contract of a political committee is governed by state law and not the Act.
 See Advisory Opinions 1984-58, 1981-42 and 1975-102; see also Advisory Opinion 1988-44 [running of state statute of limitations on debt owed by committee does not extinguish debt under state law and Commission relies on that result for purposes of the Act's debt reporting rules].
-To the same effect is the recent decision of the (Fifth Circuit) United States Court of Appeals in Karl Rove & Company v.
+To the same effect is the 1994 decision of the (Fifth Circuit) United States Court of Appeals in Karl Rove & Company v.
 Thornburgh, 39 F.3d 1273, 1280 (5th Cir.
-1994) [State law controls as to liability of former Federal candidate on contract of his authorized committee, and Act would not preempt application of state law on that issue].6/
+1994) [State law controls as to liability of former Federal candidate on contract of his authorized committee, and Act would not preempt application of state law on that issue]. $\frac{2}{}$